-IMDb Registered users can cast a vote (from 1 to 10) on every title in the database.
-Users can vote as many times as they want but every vote will overwrite the previous one so it's one vote per title per user.
+IMDb registered users can cast a vote (from 1 to 10) on every released title in the database.
+Users can vote as many times as they want but every vote will overwrite the previous one so it is one vote per title per user.

 How do I see my past votes?
 Can I change or delete a vote if I changed my mind?